 4. Pack Smart and Save on Luggage Fees

-Start by creating a packing list for each member of your family, taking into consideration the activities you’ll be doing and the weather forecast.
-Pack versatile clothing items that can be mixed and matched to create multiple outfits, and opt for lightweight fabrics to save space and weight.
+First, make a packing list for each member of your family, taking into account the activities you’ll be participating in and the weather predictions.
+To minimize room and weight, bring versatile clothing items that may be combined to create numerous looks.
+Also, choose lightweight fabrics.

 Consider packing travel-sized toiletries and laundry detergent to avoid paying extra fees for checked bags.
 You can also pack snacks and drinks for the trip, which can save you money on airport or gas station food stops.

 If you’re flying, be sure to check your airline’s baggage policy and size restrictions before packing.
 Some airlines allow a free carry-on bag and personal item, while others charge for checked bags.
-To save on fees, try to fit everything in your carry-on bag, or use compression bags to maximize space.
-Check out my ultimate packing list, here.
+To save on fees, try to fit everything in your carry-on bag, or use compressible packing cubes to maximize space.
+Check out my ultimate packing list.

 By packing smart and avoiding hefty luggage fees, you can stretch your travel budget even further and have more money for fun activities and attractions.
 Speaking of which, taking advantage of free activities and attractions is another great way to save money on your family vacation.